department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/Accessibility and federal regulation compliance with dashboards.md

 ## Introduction

-Performance.gov selected two services of the Department of Veteran's Affairs as part of 38 of the nation’s High Impact Service Providers (HISPs) to raise the standard of government service delivery.
+Performance.gov selected two services of the Department of Veteran's Affairs as part of the nation’s High Impact Service Providers (HISPs) to raise the standard of government service delivery.

 HISPs are selected due to the scale and critical nature of their public-facing services.
 Annually, HISP teams conduct comprehensive assessments of their high-impact services, measure their customer experience maturity, and identify actions to improve service delivery.